 When this process is handled manually, your finance department must reconcile the payment and determine how much to deduct before the landlord receives their money.
 If you don’t deduct fees upfront, you’ll need to invoice the client at a later date which could harm your cash flow and inevitably lead to chasing down ad hoc payments.

-Concluding thoughts - what the future of payments in property services looks like
+What the future of payments in property services looks like

 With most established payment processes, tenants pay into one or two accounts held by the letting agency, which makes it time consuming and expensive to reconcile payments.
 Automated payment platforms, like Modulr, have an alternative method.